River Cruise: Rolling on the Rhine

 Our U Host Diana discovered Kiefernstraße, a street in Düsseldorf that has been a meeting point for alternative culture.
 The house fronts are painted with various graffiti images that proved to be a great spot for photography.

 We then took a walk in Duisburg where we visited the famous Uerige Brewery to indulge in their signature Alt Beer and CurryWurst.

 After dinner, we visited the world-renowned Cologne Cathedral, a monument of German Catholicism and Gothic architecture, which was officially declared a UNESCO World Heritage Site in 1996.
 Over 20,000 people walk its corridors every day, making it the most visited landmark in Germany and it is 157 metres in height!

-Our “U Hosts” then took us to try Kölsch, a German Beer brewed in Cologne.
+Our “U Hosts” then took us to try Kölsch, a German beer brewed in Cologne.

 Day 5: Cologne, Bonn & Koblenz

 We were hosted by the owners of Rheinstein Castle which was built in 1317 and got to know more about the castle’s history.
-Rheinstein's courtyard is known as the Burgundy Garden after the Burgundy grape vine growing there.
+Rheinstein's courtyard is known as the Burgundy Garden after the Burgundy grapevine growing there.
 The vine, which is approximately 500 years old, still produces grapes.

 Day 6: Rüdesheim & Frankfurt

-As we sailed through the rhine in the morning, everyone was on enjoying the breeze on the top deck and was listening to stories of castles and cities that we were sailing by which was one of the best parts of the river cruise.
+As we cruised through the rhine in the morning, everyone was on enjoying the breeze on the top deck and was listening to stories of castles and cities that we were sailing by which was one of the best parts of the river cruise.